 Using our technology, renewable fuels can be made from abundant reserves of biomass feedstock.
 Feedstock comes from sustainable sources available in areas that have not seen the benefits of the energy revolutions of the past.
 In these places, the infrastructure servicing the forestry industry has spare capacity.

-Renewable diesel sold in California also qualifies for State Low Carbon Fuel Standard (LCFS) credits, traded in terms of carbon emissions prevented, worth around 50 cents – $1 per gallon.
+Renewable diesel sold in California also qualifies for State Low Carbon Fuel Standard (LCFS) credits, traded in terms of carbon emissions prevented, worth more than $1 per gallon.
 Similar requirements are in place in Oregon, Washington State and several Canadian Provinces.
 States in the North East US such as Massachusetts are considering an LCFS-type regulation.

 In the UK millions of tonnes of waste are exported from the country every year and a Velocys waste-to-jet fuel plant could sell Renewable Transport Fuel Certificates worth up to £1.6/litre for a portion of the fuel.
 The RTFO development fuel target for 2022 is 100 million gallons/year.
 No qualifying development fuels are currently produced in the UK and Velocys’ waste to jet fuel project would produce between 10 and 20% of the target.